-Plain-language definitions of the terms that come up when running a team — from HRMS to worklogs.
+Plain-language definitions of the terms that come up when running a software company, from ERP and HRMS to worklogs and sprints.

 Attendance tracking is the practice of recording when employees start and end work, and how many hours they work.
 Attendance tracking software captures check-ins and check-outs and summarizes them for managers.